dshomoye/dshomoye.github.io/content/blog/scrobble-everything/index.md

 ## But Why?

 ### Power to the people
-Letting user's *own* their data, I think, is a great way to disrupt the targeted ad-economy.
+Letting user's *own* their data, I think, might be a way to disrupt targeted ads.
 I don't hate ads.
 I appreciate the value of marketing.
-But there's just this thin (or maybe not so thin) line that whenever is crossed in an ad makes rather uneasy. *Creepy*.
+But there's just this thin (or maybe not so thin) line that when is crossed in an ad makes rather uneasy. *Creepy*.
 Those ads are usually more annoying than "influencing" me.
 I don't have control over *how* granular I want ads I see are.
 It's either random ads or targeted ads.
 It'll be much better if each person gets decide what part of their life is public and monetized and what they want to keep to themselves, for however long they want.

 ### Time Machine.
 This is a harder sell but it is my main motivation for this idea.
 I want to have a reference when someone asks me the last good movie I saw on Hulu and I can't, for the life of me, remember.